kiorpesc/AutoNAZA/README.md

 First steps:
 ============

-1 - Control all NAZA inputs with arduino and python (yes, python).
+DONE 1 - Control all NAZA inputs with arduino and python (yes, python).

       -Using serial communications between python and arduino.

-2 - Introduce pyGame to allow joystick control, test and tweak max values
+DONE 2 - Introduce pyGame to allow joystick control, test and tweak max values

 3 - Smooth transition from joystick control to tx/rx control in case of network failure